reviewboard/reviewboard/docs/manual/admin/extensions/index.rst

 all extensions currently installed on the system.
 From here, you can enable, disable, configure, or edit database entries for an extension.

-Depending on the capabilites of the extension, you'll see one or more
+Depending on the capabilities of the extension, you'll see one or more
 buttons:

 * **Enable** - Enables the extension.